oneminch/Notes/SQL.md

 ## Schemas

-- A collection of database objects that define the structure of the database.
+- A collection of objects that define the structure of the database.
-- Acts as a namespace that helps organize and segregate data.
+- Acts as a namespace that helps organize and segregate data within a database.
 - **Use Cases**
     - *Logical Organization* - Grouping related tables and other objects together.
     - *Access Control* - Managing permissions and security at a granular level.